fbpx

 Bhutan, a Country of Fascinating Contrasts

-Bhutan is a rural, rustic, and beautiful country.
-At first glance, it doesn’t seem like much has changed in the last hundred years (apart from the fact that some Buddhist monks have cell phones).
+While on your Bhutan adventure tour, at first glance it might not seem like much has changed in the last hundred years (apart from the fact that some Buddhist monks have cell phones).
 Yet, when you delve further into the culture and governance, they are actually doing some very modern and forward-thinking things.

 Recognizing the need for better infrastructure to accommodate travelers and locals, the Bhutanese have been working to widen the one highway that bisects the country east to west.
 Although the project is taking longer than expected, the forethought to anticipate future challenges is impressive.
 Unfortunately, unlike Europe, which “simply” builds tunnels through their mountains, the Bhutanese have neither the capital nor, quite possibly, the expertise to follow suit, resulting in winding roads on the mountain slopes that are prone to mudslides in the rainy season—the main reason we don’t have departures during that time.